MarkGillespie/CEPS/README.md

 In the curvatures file, all vertices must be accompanied by a desired curvature.
 In the scale factors file, vertices may appear without any prescribed scale factor---such vertices are assigned a scale factor of 0.

 The interpolation matrix is exported as a list of triplets.
 Explicitly, each line of the output file contains the row index, column index, and value of some entry of the matrix.
 These indices are 1-indexed to make it easy to load in  [Matlab](https://www.mathworks.com/help/matlab/ref/spconvert.html).

+### Homogeneous vs Linear texture coordinates
+The parameterizations that we compute look smoother when visualized projectively (see Fig 3 from the paper).
+Thus by default, we output texture coordinates in _homogeneous coordinates_---rather than the standard uv coordinates, we output 3-dimensional uvw texture coordinates.
+To visualize these textures you can interpolate the 3d coordinates linearly across each triangle.
+Then, for each pixel you perform a homogeneous divide, dividing the first two coordinates by the last coordinate to obtain the final uv texture coordinates.
+This can be done e.g. in a shader or via shader nodes in blender (see `ProjectiveInterpolation.blend` for an example).

+If you want ordinary uv coordinates rather than homogeneous texture coordinates, you can set the `--outputLinearTextureFilename` flag or switch the 'Saved Texture Type' to `Linear` in the GUI.

 ## Visualization
 The `render/` directory contains a blender file (`ProjectiveInterpolation.blend`) that can load and visualize meshes that you parameterize.
 The blender file should open to a Python script in the `Scripting` workspace.
 You can load your own uniformized mesh by changing the mesh name in the script and clicking on `Run Script`.
 This will load your model and apply a correctly-interpolated checkerboard texture.